Ambro86/synthizer3d/README.md

 > **AIF, OGG and OPUS support are newly added!**
 > You can now load, spatialize, and play audio from these formats in your 3D environments.
 > This enhancement makes Synthizer3D even more versatile for interactive, gaming, and streaming audio applications.

+**Key features from the Synthizer core:**
+- MP3, WAV, and FLAC decoding (now with more formats in Synthizer3D!)
+- Support for Libsndfile
+- HRTF and stereo panning for immersive 3D audio
+- An FDN reverb model for realistic soundscapes
+- Noise generators for ambiance or effects
+- Fast execution with minimal blocking or kernel transitions—optimized for real-time applications
+- No blocking calls on the hot path and efforts to minimize memory allocation/syscalls
+- Cross-platform: Windows, Linux, and macOS

 ---